In This Article

 - Increase credit score over time: The longer you maintain a healthy credit record, the more you are viewed as creditworthy.
 Start building credit with Credit Builder and have it add up for you over time.

 Once you open your Credit Builder account, you may experience a temporary credit score decrease.
 This can sometimes happen because every time you open a new account that will be reported to Credit Bureaus (i.e. Experian, Transunion, and Equifax), your average credit history length goes down.

 The average credit history length is one of the factors that impact your credit score.
 In general, the longer an account has been open and in good standing, the better it is for your credit score.
 Because this is a new account, your average length of all your accounts and loans decreases.
 It’s important to remember that this is only one element influencing your credit score.
-As you make on time payment with the help of Chime Credit Builder’s Safer Credit Building feature, your credit score could improve and even surpass where it started in several months time*.
+As you make on-time payments with the help of Chime Credit Builder’s Safer Credit Building feature, your credit score could improve and even surpass where it started in several month’s time*.

 Do secured credit cards build credit?